 As for the only two other actors worth a mention in “Deadpool” …

 - I found a wonderful turn here by 1970s TV star and Golden Globe nominee (not for this one) Leslie Uggams, who plays “Blind Al.” She’s Reynolds’ roommate and, when you get right down to it, is just as strange while being much quieter about it.
 Uggams’ character could have used more screen time, but I’m not sure how it would have fit it and could have all too easily become a drag.
+To her ultimate credit, Uggams plays a winning hand with the cards that she’s dealt.
 She was nominated for the Globe and a Primetime Emmy for her work in the TV mini-series “Roots” and is also a Daytime Emmy winner for a variety series “Fantasy.”
-I liked her best on “The Love Boat” (click here for my review).
+I liked her on “The Love Boat” (click here for my review).

 The bad guys are bad in “Deadpool” but not memorable (although one has the great character name of “Angel Dust”) while the member of the “X-Men” I liked best is Brianna Hildebrand as “Negasonic Teenage Warhead.”
 Hildebrand’s only emotion is staring daggers, but my impression is that she has potential to elevate the character.
 It would have been super nice (pun intended) to have given her more screen time.

 “Negasonic” is one of only two characters outside Uggams’ that I’d say is worthy of more screen time, with the other being Karan Soni, who plays “Dopinder.”
 He’s Reynolds’ taxi driver and it would have been great for the writers to weave him more into the overall story for more screen time.
 Soni was also in the simply horrific remake of “Ghostbusters.”